RyanLamansky/node-webpack-hmr/README.md

 The included configuration supports JavaScript (.js), TypeScript (.ts) and TypeScript with React JSX (.tsx) source files.
 .js files are processed directly by Webpack, with minimal transpilation support.
 To use newer JS syntax in a way compatible with older browsers, you'll need to use TypeScript's "allowJs" feature or integrate Babel.
-.ts/.tsx files are processed by TypeScript and initially configured to produce Internet Explorer 11-compatible "ES5" output syntax.
+.ts/.tsx files are processed by TypeScript and initially configured to produce Internet Explorer 11-compatible "ES5" output syntax and modern syntax in separate bundles.

 To support additional file formats, they'll need to be configured in webpack.config.js, which will likely require adding new loaders to the package.json.